The Squatty Potty Makes Me Feel Skinny

 I realize that the video is a promotional video produced by the Squatty Potty people, but I actually spoke with a gastroenterologist at a major medical center in Manhattan today, who confirmed that their claims about squatting are true.
 She told me that she recommends eliminating in a squatting position to all of her patients who have pelvic floor problems.
 The doctor also went on to say that "ineffective pushing" actually lands a good number of patients in surgery for anal fissures.

 I am not saying that because the Squatty Potty people were kind enough to send me a shiny new unit to keep.
 I am saying that because I have been using the Squatty Potty for three weeks now, and I feel incredibly healthy.
 I have had a host of digestion problems for years, and in addition to eating a high-fiber natural diet and seeing the aforementioned gastroenterologist, I feel like the Squatty Potty completes my treatment plan.

 1. My bathroom needs aesthetic help.
-Instead of hiring a skilled New York tile contractor or a decent remodeling contractor, the building management chose to hire a handyman to retile the bathroom, who left grout smeared all over the tile.
+Instead of hiring a skilled New York tile pro or a decent remodeling contractor, the building management chose to hire a handyman to retile the bathroom, who left grout smeared all over the tile.
 That is what the white stuff is on the wall behind the toilet.
 It's ceramic tile grout.
 Otherwise, I love my apartment, so I live with the grout-smeared bathroom walls.
 And also otherwise, the management company is alright.
-Return to article.